 Bonding Materials for Titanium & Zirconia Frameworks

-A practical guide to the CGI Ti/Zi bonding system — how Ceramic Spheres, Ti Bonder, and Zir Bonder work together to create strong, reliable bonds between porcelain, composite, and metal frameworks.
+A practical guide to the CGI Ti and Zir bonding systems — how Ceramic Spheres, Ti Bonder, and Zir Bonder work together to create strong, reliable bonds between porcelain, composite, and metal frameworks.

 Why Bonding to Titanium and Zirconia Is Different